Moodle Platform »

-Upon completion of this module, students will be able to:
+Upon completion of this module, you will be able to:

 - Identify the central narratives of paradisal journeys in Western culture and their reception from the classical world to present day.

 - Critically analyse the dynamic between how such narratives have been inherited, reconfigured, and reshaped according to changing cultural concerns and how they, in turn, influence and often justify such cultural values.

 - Critically apply spatial theory to the paradises we will examine.